shansiddi/Plate-Tectonics/README.md

 Problem 1) Plot earthquake magnitude versus time for the entire plate boundary, a transform boundary, and a divergence boundary.

 Problem 2) Show earthquake locations (lat and lon) on a map by circles.
-The radius of these circles should be proportional to the earthquake magnitude.
+The radius of these circles should be proportional to the earthquake magnitude for the entire boundary, a transform boundary, and a divergence boundary.

 Problem 3) a.
 Across what geographic area are you able to observe earthquake data in this map?
 Why do you see most of the earthquakes in that area?
 b.
 What is the range of earthquake size (magnitude) in these data?
 What is the average earthquake size in this area (all boundaries)?